The Eden Bulletin

 ✓ Transformative: Our twice-weekly regime means there is 98.08% less litter on any one day than in parishes that organise a biannual litter pick.
 Calculation here.

-✓ Achievable: The goal is for a minimum of 70% of the twice-weekly piks to be done.
+✓ Achievable: The goal is for a minimum of 70% of the twice-weekly patrols to be done.
 Results for 2025: Upper Rissington 82%; Little Rissington 100%.

 ✓ Sustainable: Once set up, a #PristineParish Program is practically a perpetual motion machine, only needing an occasional touch on the tiller by Eden.

-✓ Scalable: Eden and Regen, a US-based ecocredit registry, are devising an Environmental Stewardship Credit to fund the expansion of the #PristineParish Program.
+✓ Scalable: Eden and Regen, a US-based ecocredit registry, have devised an Environmental Stewardship Credit to fund the expansion of the #PristineParish Program.

-✓ Verifiable: Every pik is logged and reported at year end to a Validation and Verification Body (VVB).
+✓ Verifiable: Every patrol is logged and reported at year end to a Validation and Verification Body (VVB).
 The VVB determines whether credits can be issued.

 There can be no doubt that the #PristineParish Program is transformative, both of the environment and of community wellbeing.
 What else keeps us pounding the beat?

-The pilot parishes in the Rissingtons have shown that a twice-weekly regime is achievable, because we re-purpose the daily dog-walk or weekly constitutional as community service.
+The pilot parishes in the Rissingtons showed that a twice-weekly regime is achievable, because we re-purpose the daily dog-walk or weekly constitutional as community service.

-Time will tell, but it seems that the program can become scalable thanks to the recent invention of the #PristinePlanet Credit Class that rewards environmental stewardship in the same way that carbon credits reward carbon sequestration.
+The program is scalable thanks to the invention of the #PristinePlanet Credit Class that rewards environmental stewardship in the same way that carbon credits reward carbon sequestration.

 The Environmental Stewardship Credit system ensures that every program is verifiable, since litter haul reports are scrutinised by a third party Validation and Verification Body to determine whether the standard of performance has been met.